Going National

 But that support was hard-won.

 Sure, they were excited for the prospect, but it came with some trepidation.
-To show our support in kind - and to give them a roadmap for success - we developed dozens of customized dealer assets.
-Giving them a comprehensive toolkit to promote their local roadshow stop to their existing customer bases and communities, at large.
+To show our support in kind — and to give them a roadmap for success — we developed dozens of customized dealer assets.
+Providing their teams with a comprehensive toolkit to promote their local roadshow stop to their existing customer bases and communities at large.

 Social Butterflies